TwiztedDesign/taco-extension-boilerplate/README.md

     npm install

-1. Change the EXTENSION_NAME variable in the index.html file
-2. Add your public functions inside the extension object

 ## Build
     npm run build

 This will generate the file /dist/tacoExt.js.
 Include this in your html file after you include the taco script

-### usage example
+### usage examples
-    taco.my-extension-name.my-extension-function();
+To check out the examples, uncomment the require statements in the index.html
+and open examples/basic/index.html in your browser

 ## Tests